johanbove/johanbove.github.io/_posts/2015-06-01-summerfunchallenge15.markdown

 categories: blog
 ---

-I helped out with organizing Google I/O Extended in Düsseldorf this year and it was really good fun organizing it.
-We added a special contest which ended at the Google I/O called ["Summer Fun Challenge"](https://plus.google.com/107373371386267684213/posts/4Ha7AJL8SPM).
+I helped out with organizing Google I/O Extended in Düsseldorf this year and it was really good fun!

+As always the [Google's Developer Group community](https://developers.google.com/groups/) was super helpful to set up this event.

+We even added a special contest which ended at the Google I/O called ["Summer Fun Challenge"](https://plus.google.com/107373371386267684213/posts/4Ha7AJL8SPM).

 Many developers and tech enthusiasts from in and around Düsseldorf joined in good spirits, even-though the classic German summer weather tried to sabotage us with a true rain storm.
 My Respect goes out to all of the people attending and especially to the nine brave teams / participants of this year's Summer Fun Challenge!